Noamnes/Data_Visualization_project/README.md

 3. **Handwritten Algorithms For Drawing Analysis**
    - **Description**: A project to analyze hand-drawn sketches using various computational geometry techniques, with no use of learning algorithms from external libraries.
    - **Files**:
-     - `Drawing.ipynb`: Notebook containing the implementation.
+     - `Drawing Analysis.ipynb`: Notebook containing the implementation.
      - `train.rar`: Compressed file containing the dataset.